35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: bacon, cabbage, salt, pepper.

 Here is another basic and simple recipe that gives you instructions for making a wonderfully tasty side dish.
 You have the choice to make this with any kind of bacon, even vegan bacon, but remember to add a little oil as some bacon does not have the same amount of fat as pork.
-If you want to jazz up the flavour a little you can add a sprinkle of smoked paprika or a bit of garlic powder.
+If you want to jazz up the flavor a little you can add a sprinkle of smoked paprika or a bit of garlic powder.

 – Peace, Love and Low Carb